Natalia Markova

-Natalia Markova (Наталья Маркова; born 11 January 1989) is a Russian-American professional wrestler.
-She is signed to the National Wrestling Alliance (NWA), where she is the current NWA World Women's Champion in her first reign.
-She also makes appearances on the independent circuit.
+Natalia Markova (Наталья Маркова; born 11 January 1989) is a professional wrestler.
+She is signed to the National Wrestling Alliance (NWA), where she is a former one-time NWA World Women's Champion.
+She is also makes appearances on the independent circuit.

 Markova began her career in 2007 with the Russian promotion Independent Wrestling Federation (NFR), where she performed until 2017.
 While at INR, she also toured Japan from 2011 to 2013, working mostly with DDT Pro-Wrestling and Wrestling New Classic.

 Following a two-year hiatus, Markova resumed her career in 2016, debuting in North America the following year.
 She has since appeared mostly in independent promotions throughout the U.S., winning several championships.

 Professional wrestling career

 Early Career (2007–2017)

 Markova graduated from Independent Wrestling Federation (NFR) wrestling school in 2006 in Moscow; she made her debut on 13 January 2007 at Danger Zone #23 under the ring name "Bonnie" in a match against Lilith, which ended in a disqualification after Gothic interfered on Lilith's behalf.

 On 24 June, at the Danger Zone show No. 28 in Luzhniki, Markova defeated Lilith, and thus became the champion of the NFR for the first time.
 On 30 September, she won the "Women's Battle Royale" and became a two-time champion.
 During her NFR career, Markova toured Japan, where she worked for DDT Pro-Wrestling and Wrestling New Classic from 2011 to 2013.
 She also worked in Europe, Asia and the Middle East.

 Her last match with Independent Wrestling Federation was on 21 January 2017, when she her lost title to Ramona.